 Removing alcohol from your life, doesn’t have to be a chore.
 Embrace your new freedom, by re-discovering forgotten enjoyments; meet fellow non-drinkers, and fill everyday with joy so you won’t miss a day of drinking, ever.

-Now that I’ve been alcohol-free for over six years, one of the hardest changes at first was figuring out what else to do when meeting frends, besides going out for a drink.
+Now that I’ve been alcohol-free for several years, one of the hardest changes at first was figuring out what else to do when meeting friends, besides going out for a drink.

 Whatever your reason for going alcohol-free, whether it’s your New Years resolution, or you’re doing it for a charity month like Feb Fast or Dry July; it can seem an insurmountable task to completely change your lifestyle, so here’s a list of fun activities (either solo or with friends) to do instead of going to a bar: